 This tutorial will teach you how to make the most basic vanilla panna cotta, flavored with vanilla extract and a pinch of salt.
 You only need a few ingredients (milk, cream, gelatin, flavorings).
 I often don't even use milk and cream but half and half (see my note on that below).
-The goal, with panna cotta, is to calibrate the amount of gelatin to the dairy and its fat so that you achieve a firm set that is still delicate and wobbly.
+The goal with panna cotta is to calibrate the amount of gelatin to the dairy and its fat so you achieve a firm set that is still delicate and wobbly.

 Like with any other elemental recipe, you could argue for days over the pieces.
 You might like your panna cotta a touch sweeter, or with less fat in it.
 I think that Russ Parsons laid out the basics of what can be adjusted in panna cotta very well here:

 → 3 Keys to Perfect Panna Cotta by Russ Parsons